porco-rosso-j/zk-ecdsAA/README.md

 ### Relayer

 To make AnonAA purely private, there needs to be a relayer that can work as a relayer/paymaster so that users don't reveal its on-chain recorsds for paying gas.
-I couldn't build it whithin this hackathon but this is the first thing that should be worked on next.
+I couldn't build it whithin this hackathon period but this is the first thing that would be worked on next.

 ## Deployments